ohpensource/terraform-plan-gh-action/README.md

 ## Integration with GitHub Job Summary!

-In case the terraform plans schedule any resource change as create, update, delete, the terraform message will be added as a Job Summary.
+In case the terraform plans schedule any resource change as create, update, delete, the terraform message and the resources to be deleted will be added as a Job Summary.
 Next is an example:

 ![Job Summary Example](./docs/job-summary.png)